SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 - Additional changes to the readme file

 ### 1.2 (11/1/24)
-- Adjustments in the cleaning of dataset
+- Adjustments and additions in the `Spotify_Clean.ipynb` file
 - Adjustments and additions in the `SpotifyData.ipynb` file
 - Additional changes to the readme file